 How Many People Are Vegans?

-Currently, in 2023, the vegan population worldwide will be approximately 88 million.
+In 2023, the vegan population worldwide was approximately 88 to 90 million.

 Is Being Vegan Better for the Environment?